-As at 31 December 2014

-Fair value measurement using significant observable inputs (Level 2)

-Derivative financial instruments 11,997 Deferred compensation 757

-As at 31 December 2013

-Fair value measurement using significant observable inputs (Level 2)

-Derivative financial instruments 4,372 Deferred compensation 1,295
+Fair value measurement using significant observable inputs (Level 2) US\$'000 As at 31 December 2015 Derivative financial instruments 22,221 Deferred compensation 837 23,058 As at 31 December 2014 Derivative financial instruments 11,997 Deferred compensation 757 12,754

-During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 for both financial assets and financial liabilities (2013: Nil).
+During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 for both financial assets and financial liabilities (2014: Nil).

-40. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+37. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES